Skip to main content

 “Oh, did you not?”
 Tarabai smiled slightly.
 “Then what are you doing on the Neelambargarh side?”

 “Why?
 The same thing you are doing, of course.”
 His words sounded snobbish.
-The years she spent in the Suryapali palace made Tarabai a great observer of the people close to the royal family and one thing she knew for sure is that Trishaan Dev did not do anything without reason.
-If he had been unaware of her presence in the shrine he would have not struck up a conversation.
-This was not the first time they crossed paths and most of the time Trishaan Dev did not acknowledge her presence in public.
+The years she spent in the Suryapali palace made Tarabai a great observer of the people close to the royal family, and one thing she knew for sure was that Trishaan Dev did not do anything without reason.
+If he had been unaware of her presence in the shrine, he would not have struck up a conversation.
+This was not the first time they crossed paths, and most of the time, Trishaan Dev did not acknowledge her presence in public.

 “I just came here to pray for the future heir of Ishaan’s.”
 Trishaan Dev smiled as Tarabai looked pale.
 Ishaan Dev had made her promise on the confidentiality of the matter due to his security concerns.
-He might tell Trishaan Dev but it was impossible that they communicated in such a short time.
+He might tell Trishaan Dev, but it was impossible that they could communicate in such a short time.
 However, Tarabai was not surprised.
 Trishaan Dev’s spy network was famous beyond the borders of Suryapali.
 She tried to excuse herself and leave when Trishaan Dev blocked her way.

 “Weren’t you here to do the same?”
 He asked, folding his arms to his chest, a faint smile appearing at the corner of his lips.

 “I… I don’t know what you are talking about.”
 Tarabai stuttered slightly and avoided eye contact.
-Trishaan Dev let out a sign.
+Trishaan Dev let out a sigh.

 “If you think the correct way to live life is by being selfish…” Tarabai retorted as Trishaan Dev interrupted her with an amused smile.

 “Do you know who my mother was?”
-His question made her frown slightly wondering where he was going with it.
-“I thought you would understand me, as I would, you.”
-Trishaan Dev approached Tarabai and surprised her by cupping her face with his rugged fingertips as his cold rings brushed lightly against her warm skin and looked at her intentionally.
-Tarabai stiffened at his touch and by his audacity.
+His question made her frown slightly, wondering where he was going with it.
+“I thought you would understand me, as I would you.”
+Trishaan Dev approached Tarabai and surprised her by cupping her face with his rugged fingertips as his cold rings brushed lightly against her warm skin, and looked at her intentionally.
+Tarabai stiffened at his touch and at his audacity.

-“So you are saying if your mother was alive, you would be a king?”
+“So you are saying if your mother were alive, you would be a king?”
 Trishaan Dev’s jaws tightened at her mocking tone.

 “All I am saying is that people like you and me have to make our way in the world.
 And none of our emotions matter to anyone if we aren’t powerful enough.”